thien2218/deblog/README.md

    -  when their report is handled
    -  when another user react to their post/comment
    -  when another user subscribe to them
--  Blacklist another user (block comment writing from blacklisted user)
+-  Blacklist another user (block comment writing and profile view from blacklisted user and vice versa)